PhaserEditor2D/tutorial-user-prefab-properties/README.md

-# Tutorial_UserPropertiesDemo
+# Tutorial - User Prefab Properties

-Code for the video tutorial [User prefab properties.
+This is the code of the video: [User prefab properties.
 Step by step.](https://youtu.be/3ppowkkgz8Q)

+Copy the `NewDemoVideo` folder to the Phaser Editor 2D workspace.
+Then open it in the IDE.